wp-plugins/treedbox-admin-menu/readme.txt

 * Tested (and approved) compatibility with Multisite (Network);
 * Add screenshot-3 to prove that works

-1.0
+= 1.0 =
-This baby born * . *
+* This baby born * . *

 == Upgrade Notice ==
+Perfect for the WP 4.0 Version
-Perfect for the WP 3.9.2 Version.
+Perfect for the WP 3.9.2 Version